byuwur/easy-sidebar-bootstrap/README.md

 1. **Include the necessary files**:

     - Copy the contents of `index.html`, `common.css`, and `common.js` into your project.
-    - Alternatively, use `sidebar.standalone.html` for a quicker setup.

 2. **Customize the sidebar**: